 I hope you gained a bit of insight into the wonderful world of local search today.
 We’ll continue in the next post with a discussion about online business listings and the importance of monitoring a business’s reviews and the reputation for each one.

-Whether you have one business or are the representative for multiple, this information can and will help you along your road to success.
+Whether you have one business or are the representative for multiple, Advice Local is here to help!

 What’s your favorite aspect of local search?
 How much success have you seen by focusing locally?
 I’d love to hear about it in the comments.